The art of A. K. Nicholas blends sensual imagery with a painterly style to bring alternate realities tantalizingly close to the viewer.

 His photographs are the opposite of documentary: illusion is intentional.
 These fictional narratives are not intended as a technical tour de force, but rather to tell a story of the characters.
 Instead of providing answers, they create drama and ambiguity.
 Hidden details add mystery and invite the viewer to explore and contemplate both the composition and the subject matter.

-A. K.’s visual language is built on diverse artistic traditions that revere the nude, from classical and modernist art to contemporary pin-up styles.
-A. K. explores the perceptions of feminine beauty and challenges social convention.
+A. K.’s visual language is built on diverse artistic traditions that revere the body, from classical and modernist art to contemporary pin-up styles.
+The art of A. K. Nicholas explores the perceptions of feminine beauty and challenges social convention.
 More than a collection of bodily forms or a catalog of beauty, desire is portrayed as an aspect of society, biology, and personality.
 Integral too are artistic fundamentals of pattern, geometry, and texture.
 His fundamental intent in blending aesthetics with sensual subject matter is to create an emotional effect on the viewer.